QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 You can install Qubes using BIOS or UEFI:
 *  BIOS/CSM/Legacy: I have not been able to install using legagy, but I did not spent a lot of time on it.
-   * power on the macbook pressing Option button
-   * GRUB menu appears, with option to test media & install, install, troubleshoot and rescue
-   * whatever option I choose, I have a quick flash and back to the menu
+*  UEFI plain: grub menu appears, but any gave me a quick flash and returned the main menu.
+I can boot it manually fixing the grub.cfg file, adding commands linuexefi and initrdefi, pointing proper files in /efi/boot.
+After boot, I end up with not root file system.
 *  UEFI, using rEFInd: I have been successful, despite some issues to be fixed manually, after installation completion
+   * download [rEFInd] refind-bin-0.10.4.zip: this file is not signed, so decide if you trust it or not.
+SHA1 sum is 3d69c23b7d338419e5559a93cd6ae3ec66323b1e
-   * download [rEFInd] ZIP file, unzip it and run installer
+   * unzip it and run installer, which install rEFIind on the internal SSD
    * if installation fails due to SIP, reboot in recovery mode, open a terminal and issue command
    ~~~
    crsutil disable